Pat McEnaney

 Pat McEnaney (born c.
 1960/1961/1962/1963) is a Gaelic footballer and referee from Corduff in County Monaghan.
 He officiated many high-profile inter-county matches, including four finals of the All-Ireland SFC.
 Many would rate McEnaney as the best Gaelic football referee of his time.
 As of 2022, he was continuing to referee.
 That year, Martin Breheny named him among "five of the best football referees".

 McEnaney also refereed several International Rules Series tests, as well as games in countries such as France, Luxembourg and the United States.

 Early and personal life

 McEnaney attended Referagh School.
 He plays squash.
+His brother Séamus is a manager.

 Playing career

 As a player, McEnaney won a Monaghan Junior Football Championship and a Monaghan Intermediate Football Championship with Corduff in 1998.
 McEnaney still plays at Junior "B" level for Corduff.
 He described his "first priority" as "probably playing club football"; refereeing at inter-county level followed on from this.
 He played for Corduff until he was 38 years of age.